Peter Sutcliffe: 1977

-On 1 October 1977, Sutcliffe murdered 20-year-old Jean Bernadette Jordan, a prostitute and mother of two from Manchester known to friends as "Scottish Jean".
+On 1 October, Sutcliffe murdered 20-year-old Jean Bernadette Jordan, a prostitute and mother of two from Manchester known to friends as "Scottish Jean".
 (Note: Jordan was born and raised in Motherwell; she had run away from home at age sixteen in early 1973.
 Shortly thereafter, a young chef named Alan Royle had observed her wandering aimlessly around Manchester Piccadilly station.
 Upon learning she had no money or friends in Manchester, he invited her to move into his Newall Green flat.
 Jordan agreed, and the two soon began a relationship.)
 Shortly after 9:00 p.m., Sutcliffe was cruising the area of Moss Side when he picked up Jordan.
-After they arrived at an allotment in Princess Road near Southern Cemetery, he hit her once in the head before proceeding to hit her ten more times.
-In a later confession, Sutcliffe admitted he had realised the new five-pound note he had given to Jordan was traceable.
-After hosting a family party at his home on 9 October 1977, he returned to the wasteland behind Southern Cemetery, where he had left the body, but was unable to find the note.
+After they arrived at an allotment in Princess Road near Southern Cemetery, he hit her once in the head with a hammer before proceeding to hit her ten more times.
+In a later confession, Sutcliffe admitted he had realised the new £5 note he had given to Jordan was traceable.
+After hosting a family party at his home on 9 October, he returned to the wasteland behind Southern Cemetery, where he had left the body, but was unable to find the note.
 He stripped the body of its clothing and used a knife and a broken pane of glass to mutilate her corpse and attempted to decapitate her using the glass and a hacksaw.

 On the morning of 10 October, Jordan's body was discovered by local dairy worker and future actor Bruce Jones, who had an allotment on land adjoining the site and was searching for house bricks when he made the discovery.
-The five-pound note, hidden in a secret compartment in Jordan's handbag, was traced to branches of the Midland Bank in Bingley and Shipley.
+The £5 note, hidden in a secret compartment in Jordan's handbag, was traced to branches of the Midland Bank in Bingley and Shipley.
 Police analysis of bank operations allowed them to narrow their field of inquiry to 8,000 employees who could have received it in their wage packet.
-Over three months, the police interviewed 5,000 men, including Sutcliffe.
+Over the next three months, the police interviewed 5,000 men, including Sutcliffe.
 The police found that Sutcliffe's alibi, the family party, was credible.
 Weeks of intense investigations pertaining to the origins of the note led to nothing, leaving investigators frustrated that they collected an important clue but had been unable to trace the actual firm to which or whom the note had been issued.

 On 14 December, Sutcliffe attacked Marilyn Moore, a 25-year-old prostitute, in the back of his car on wasteland in Scott Hall.
 Sutcliffe lost his balance whilst delivering a blow to Moore with a hammer, allowing Moore to escape with severe head injuries.
 Tyre tracks found at the scene matched those from an earlier attack.
 The resulting photofit bore a strong resemblance to Sutcliffe, as had those from other survivors, and Moore provided a good description of Sutcliffe's black Sunbeam Rapier, which had been seen in red-light areas.
 Sutcliffe was interviewed on this issue.